There are several pieces of evidence you can present to a lender to prove your income. These include tax returns, payslips and a Notice of Assessment.

 - Calculate how much money you can borrow.

-- Speak to one of our mortgage brokers if you have any questions about your letter of employment.
+- Book in a quick call with our customer care team. if you have any questions about your letter of employment.

 It’s important to note that the information we give here is general in nature – no matter how helpful or relatable you find our articles.
 Even if it seems like we’re writing about you, it’s not personal or financial advice.
 That’s why you should always ask a professional before making any life-changing decisions.